albacoretuna/apibag/README.md

 # postcat
 Because you might not need a full desktop app to post http :D

+I'm not happy with postman, clicking around is not my favorite part of the day.
+However its persistent history and collections are cool features.
+Let's see if the same experience can be built in command line.

 # How this will be?

 ## background: